 Mr. Doherty started Doherty Enterprises in 1985 when he acquired 19 Roy Rogers Restaurants from Marriott Corporation, thus becoming Roy Rogers largest franchisee.
 Ed is a graduate of Chaminade High School on Long Island and St. John’s University in Jamaica, Queens, where he earned his B.S. in Marketing in 1968.

 Originally employed by Mobil Oil Corporation, first as a Territory Sales Representative in Brooklyn, NY and subsequently as a Real Estate Manager, Ed also attended St. John’s at night and earned his MBA in 1972.

 From 1985 to 1990, Doherty Enterprises grew from the original 19 Roy Rogers Restaurants to 28 Roy Rogers and 6 TJ Cinnamons, a bakery concept specializing in cinnamon and pecan rolls, coffee and other specialty products.

 Between 1992 and 1995, six Roy Rogers were converted to Wendy’s while the remaining Roy Rogers and TJ Cinnamons were sold to various competitors.
-Doherty Enterprises developed three additional Wendy’s prior to selling the Wendy’s Division so the company could focus on developing other concepts with greater growth opportunities.
+Doherty Enterprises developed three additional Wendy’s prior to selling the Wendy’s Division in 2001 so the company could focus on developing other concepts with greater growth opportunities.